jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/SimpleMmxOptimization.rst

 but in many cases, you have to unpack these bytes to words (8 to 16 bits) to be able to do things like additions, etc.)

-The equivalent of the routine above in `IntegerSSE`_ looks like this:
+The equivalent of the routine above in :doc:`IntegerSSE <IntegerSSE>` looks like this:
 ::

   void Limiter::isse_limiter_mod8(BYTE* p, int row_size, int height, int modulo, int cmin, int cmax) {